-If you use AP to re-enter the USA, your status on i94 will show as “Parolee” and i94 will be valid on for 1 year.
+If you use Advance parole to re-enter the USA, your status on i94 will show as “Parolee” and i94 will be valid for 1 year.

 If you plan to re-enter the USA using AP and directly want to work for a NEW employer (which does not hold your H1B currently) on Day 1, then you need to use your i485 EAD.

-Note that if you decide to use EAD, you CANNOT return to H1B status again.
-You cannot file H1B extension, amendment or transfer once you have switched to i485 EAD.
+Note that if you decide to use EAD, you cannot return to H1B status again while staying in the USA.
+You cannot file an H1B extension, amendment, or transfer once you have switched to i485 EAD.

 Status after AP i94 Expired

-You will have to use your EAD to keep working if you want.
+You will have to use your i-485 EAD (filed using form i765) to keep working if you want.